-BCL (HONS) (LAW AND IR ISH) DEGREE EXAMINATION ii obtain a pass in each mo odule in modules to the value of at least 50 credits ess than 30% in any remaining module(s), with the on will not be allowed in the case of the language Honours: Students are eligible for the award of honours on the basis of the marks achieved over the Summer and Autumn (Supplemental) Examination Boards.
+BCL (HONS) (LAW AND IRISH) DEGREE EXAMINATION ii obtain a pass in each module in modules to the value of at least 50credits iii obtain a mark of not less than 30% in any remaining module(s), with the proviso that compensation will not be allowed in the case of the language module (i.e. GA3001).
+Honours: Students are eligible for the award of honours on the basis of the marks achieved over the Summer and Autumn (Supplemental) Examination Boards.
 Note: For rules governing the award of honours at the Autumn Supplemental Examination and/or in a Repeat Year, please see under 'Supplemental Examinations' and/or 'Repeat Year Examinations' below.
-The Grade of Honours to be awarded shall be determined as follows: First Class Honours: An aggregate of not less than 840/1200 marks (i.e. 70%) or an aggregate of not less than 792/1200 together with not less than 70% in modules to the value of at least 35 credits.
+The Grade of Honours to be awarded shall be determined as follows: First Class Honours:An aggregate of not less than 840/1200 marks (i.e. 70%) or an aggregate of not less than 792/1200 together with not less than 70% in modules to the value of at least 35 credits.
 Second Class Honours Grade I: An aggregate of not less than 720/1200 marks (i.e. 60%) or an aggregate of not less than 684/1200 together with not less than 60% in modules to the value of at least 35 credits.
-Second Class Honours Grade II : An aggregate of not less than 600/1200 marks (i.e. 50%) or an aggregate of not less than 576/1200 together with not less than 50% in modules to the value of at least 35 credits.
-Third Class Honours: 45%) An aggregate of not less than 540/1200 marks (i.e. Exemptions: All passed modules carry an academic years subsequent to the exemption, which is limited to a period of five ne award of the exemption.
-Supplemental Examinations: of Modules (www.ucc.ie/modules/) for requirements tal Examination for individual modules.
-Note: for Supplemental Examination.
-Examination must repeat Examination, where there Examination Board, or in eve the pass standard for the year at the Summer t all failed/absent modules at the Supplemental is provision to do so and if not disallowed by the a Repeat Year (see below).
-Marks from all passed to the Supplemental Examination. is then applied to the combination of marks carried and marks obtained in repeated modules. plemental Examination: In determining aggregation nours, the maximum mark that will be
+Second Class Honours Grade II: An aggregate of not less than 600/1200 marks (i.e. 50%) or an aggregate of not less than 576/1200 together with not less than 50% in modules to the value of at least 35 credits.
+Third Class Honours: An aggregate of not less than 540/1200 marks (i.e. 45%) Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
+Supplemental Examinations: Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements governing the Supplemental Examination for individual modules.
+Note: for some modules there is no Supplemental Examination.
+Students who fail to achieve the pass standard for the year at the Summer Examination must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board, or in a Repeat Year (see below).
+Marks from all passed modules are carried forward to the Supplemental Examination. • The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules. • Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be